SMPTE/ris-osvp-metadata-camdkit/index.md

             "minutes",
             "seconds",
             "frames",
-            "format"
+            "frameRate"
           ],
           "description": "SMPTE timecode of the sample.
-Timecode is a standard for labeling\nindividual frames of data in media systems and is useful for\ninter-frame synchronization.\n- format.frameRate: The frame rate as a rational number.
-Drop frame\nrates such as 29.97 should be represented as e.g. 30000/1001.
-The\ntimecode frame rate may differ from the sample frequency.\n", "additionalProperties": false
+Timecode is a standard for labeling\nindividual frames of data in media systems and is useful for\ninter-frame synchronization.
+Frame rate is a rational number, allowing\ndrop frame rates such as that colloquially called 29.97 to be\nrepresented exactly, as 30000/1001.
+The timecode frame rate may differ\nfrom the sample frequency.
+The zero-based sub-frame field allows for finer\ndivision of the frame, e.g. interlaced frames have two sub-frames,\none per field.\n", "additionalProperties": false
         }
       },